 With activities to stimulate children’s development both inside Panettone and outside in the vast play area, as well as slush puppys and soft-serve ice cream on offer, this is an ideal child-friendly spot.

 Play area: There’s a large covered outside section where kids can play on jungle gyms, on a trampoline, or in jumping castles.
 In the indoor area for children, kids are provided with little aprons and hats, and can make their own pizzas or cookies.

 Kids’ menu: Most popular on the kids’ menu are crumbed chicken strips served with chips, cucumber and carrots sticks; Bambino burgers; and fish fingers.

 Changing facilities: There are female and male bathrooms and a separate, unisex changing room.

-Child minders: Three per shift on weekdays and five per shift on weekends.
+Child minders: One per shift on Fridays and more per shift on weekends.

 With race tracks, farm animals, a creative kids’ menu and child-minders on request, this is indeed the place to be if you have kids.

 Play area: There’s a jungle gym and race track outside, a shaded area with toys and an indoor section of the restaurant where there’s a TV, games and colouring-in books.
 Push-bikes and sand pit toys are available in the play area and patrons are welcome to bring their own bikes and balls.
 The outdoor play area is enclosed within a secure fence and gate.

 Kids’ menu: The Place2B has a separate children’s menu, the highlights of which are Spag Bol, beef or chicken cheeseburgers with wedges, and cheese grillers with potato smilies.
 There are also creative desserts like the Magic Snowball (an ice-cream ball with meringue and popping candy) and the Cookie Monster (a chocolate-chip cookie with marshmallow and chocolate sauce).

 Changing facilities: Yes.
 Separate, near the restroom.